Some Examples

 {

-// If the received data is less than 4 bytes, the packet length is unknown, return 0 to wait for more data
+// Received data is not enough for 4 bytes, unable to determine the packet length, return 0 and continue waiting for data

 if(strlen($recv_buffer)<4)